Oregon suspends license of doctor who refuses to wear mask

 SALEM, Ore.
-(AP) — The Oregon Medical Board has indefinitely suspended the medical license of a doctor who said at a pro-Trump rally that he doesn’t wear a mask at his Dallas, Oregon clinic and doesn’t require his staff to wear face-coverings either.
+(AP) — The Oregon Medical Board has indefinitely suspended the medical license of a doctor who said at a pro-Trump rally that he doesn’t wear a mask at his Dallas, Oregon, clinic and doesn’t require his staff to wear face-coverings either.

 Dr. Steven LaTulippe also said at the Nov.
 7 rally in Salem that he encourages others not to wear masks, according to KGW-TV.

 A state order requires health care workers to wear a mask in health care settings.
-The Centers for Disease Control and Prevention say multiple studies have shown that cloth masks are effective in slowing the transmission of the coronavirus.
+The U.S. Centers for Disease Control and Prevention say multiple studies have shown that cloth masks are effective in slowing the transmission of the coronavirus.

 Oregon regulators voted late Thursday to suspend LaTulippe’s license immediately due to concerns about patient safety.